AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

  * Data-Stream - you can add some new data to the end of a data set while optional removing some data from its beginning.
  * Add - you can add one or several points to the end of the data set.
- * Meta-add - you can add some metadata to the chart.
+ * Metadata - you can add some metadata to the chart.
  * Update - you can change the values of the existing points.
  * Remove - you can remove any point from a data set.
  * Insert - you can add one or several points between the existing points.